Name of film: McEnroe Director: Barney Douglas Year: 2022

 When Billie Jean King was asked to check out a young 18-year-old McEnroe at one of his first appearances at Wimbledon, she took one look at him, decided that he didn't have much muscle and wrote him off - but it was not long before she too became mesmerized by his skill, his ball placement, his inner drive and ability to take the sting out of our opponents' hard shots and serves by returning or blocking them, with seeming ease and accuracy.

-This is an outstanding documentary - McEnroe talks candidly about his disastrous marriage with Tatum O’Neal – their shared cocaine addiction and his inevitable decline in the 80's.
+This is an outstanding documentary.
+McEnroe is clearly relaxed and open in this film maker's company - he talks candidly about his disastrous marriage with Tatum O’Neal – their shared cocaine addiction and his inevitable decline in the 80's.
 He talks of his friendship with likeable, hedonistic womanizer and fellow tennis player, Vitas Gerulaitis who died too young, but encouraged McEnroe to think more openly.
 “People today use performance-enhancing drugs,” says McEnroe.
 “We used performance-detracting drugs.”
 And as for drugs not being good for you, McEnroe says: “They were good so you can appreciate your life a little more.”

 Staying at the top seemed to be lonely and stressful for McEnroe.
 His invincibility faded - the road downwards was also complicated by his disintegrating marriage and an increasingly stressful relationship with his father/manager.
 McEnroe eventually fired his dad - he said, he wanted a more loving parental relationship with him.
 His father never fully accepted this.